gyware/VBSendMail/README.md

 A simple way to send email without an SMTP server, now in just one VBScript file.

 ## Setup
-Just download, extract and run VBMail-setup.exe to install.
+Just download, extract and run VBSendMail.vbs.

 *Easy to use, easy to understand.*